These bright and fresh spring rolls couldn’t be easier to make, and are the ultimate appetizer or light lunch! They’re sure to wow everyone!

 Start by filling a large shallow dish with luke warm water large enough to submerge the rice papers.
 Dip one rice paper wrapper into the water at a time, completely submerging.
 Leave in for 5-10 seconds, until they’re pliable and translucent.

-Lay wrapper flat on a clean flat surface.
-Lay your protein down first
+Lay the wrapper flat on a clean, flat surface or large cutting board.
+Lay your protein down first.

 Top with veggies, herbs, and other fresh ingredients of your choosing.